Kim Dotcom Sues New Zealand For $6.8 Billion In Damages Over Erroneous Arrest - Slashdot

 Suing for "damages" (Score:1)

 How Much Was The Pirated Software Worth?
-(Score:4, Insightful)
+(Score:5, Insightful)

 Re: (Score:2)